 I’ve worked with WordPress since 2005 to build dozens of sites, both for myself and for clients.

-My professional experience stretches from start ups, to the corporate world, to online publishing and e-commerce.
+My professional experience extends from start ups to the corporate world to online publishing and e-commerce.

 My goal is to provide customized development, support and strategy so you can spend your time doing what you do best.

 I got into web development originally because I thought the internet could serve to lower barriers to entry and allow almost anybody to compete for attention with the largest institutions.